 If your rent is rising by 5% – 10%, but you can get an equal or greater raise, you're winning!
 If rents are flat or declining, it will likely be harder to get that raise and promotion.
 Which situation would you rather be in?
 If I was working, I'd much rather be in the former.

 If rents are rising quickly, it might be a positive signal to invest in local companies.
 After interviewing many prospective tenants who worked at Google and finding out their mind-boggling salaries, I decided to invest in Google stock 10 years ago.

 There's always a silver lining to every suboptimal situation.
 Even sitting in horrendous traffic everyday could be a positive signal for you to invest more.

 Renting is absolutely fine during the short or medium term.
-Even in a rising-rent environment, renters can prosper handsomely.
+Even in a rising-rent environment, renters can prosper by buying Treasury bonds and other fixed income investments.
 However, over the long run, I encourage everyone to own their primary residence, invest in real estate, and invest in stocks and other risk assets.